 Strategies to Optimise Your GAMSAT Preparation and Get Into Postgrad Medicine in Australia

-Maybe your high school marks weren’t good enough to get into med school as an undergraduate, or maybe you only just discovered that medicine is your true calling.
+Maybe your high school marks weren’t good enough to get into med school as an undergraduate, or maybe you have just discovered that medicine is your true calling.

 However, it’s not going to come easy.
 Graduate entry medicine is a whole different ball game.
-It’s not about your ATAR or UMAT score anymore, it’s about your university GPA and… the GAMSAT.
+It’s not about your ATAR or UCAT score anymore, it’s about your university GPA and the GAMSAT.

 It’s harder.
 It’s longer.
 And you’re competing with a whole different set of candidates.

 You may be older and wiser… but so is everyone else.

 That leaves you with no choice.
 You must ace the GAMSAT!
 And you can – with some solid study.